-Name Icon Description Scanner Configures the Diagnostic Tool to operate as a scan tool.
+Name lcon Description Scanner Configures the diagnostic tool to operate as a scan tool.
 See Scanner Function on page 26.
 OBD Direct Allows you to perform generic OBD-II or EOBD system tests without identifying the specific vehicle.
-See OBD Direct Operations on page 70.
-Guided Component Test and the second Opens a diagnostic database of specific tests for the identified vehicle.
-See Guided Component Test Operations on page 78.
-Scope Multimeter Configures the Diagnostic Tool to operate as a lab scope, graphing multimeter, or digital multimeter.
-See Scope Multimeter Operations on page 90.
-Information 0 Provides the information needed to make repairs once you have made your diagnosis.
+See OBD Direct Operations on page 72.
+Guided Component Test Opens a diagnostic database of specific tests for the identified vehicle.
+See Guided Component Test Operations on page 80.
+Scope Multimeter Configures the diagnostic tool to operate as a lab scope, graphing multimeter, or digital multimeter.
+See Scope Multimeter Operations on page 91.
+Repair Information Provides the information needed to make repairs once you have made your diagnosis.
 The linked program varies by region.
-See Information on page 119.
+See Repair Information on page 120.
 Vehicle History Identifies the test vehicle and organizes and manages work in progress and service records.
-See Vehicle History Operations on page 131.
+See Vehicle History Operations on page 122.
 Data Manager Opens the organization system for saved data files.
-See Data Manager Operations on page 137.
-Help ® ?
-Opens the on-line help for the system.
-See Help Operations on page 162.
-System Settings Establishes and manages connections to peripheral devices, such as the Scan Module.
-See System Settings Operations on page 163.
-Exit Closes the Diagnostic Tool software and returns the display to the Windows desktop.
-See Turning Off on page 11.
+See Data Manager Operations on page 128.
+Help B Opens the on-line help for the system.
+See Help Operations on page 153.